-Patrick Macey is Professor of Musicology at the Eastman School of Music, University of Rochester.
+Patrick Macey is Professor of Musicology Emeritus at the Eastman School of Music, University of Rochester.
 One facet of his research addresses social and political functions of Florentine music under Lorenzo de’ Medici and the reforming friar Girolamo Savonarola.
 His book, Bonfire Songs: Savonarola’s Musical Legacy (Oxford, 1998), received the Phyllis Goodhart Gordan Award from the Renaissance Society of America (RSA).
 A 1992 article on Savonarola and the lauda, published in Renaissance Quarterly, received the William Nelson Prize from the RSA.
 In 1999 A-R Editions published his volume of Savonarolan Laudas and Motets.
 Another facet of his research involves study of patronage and musical rhetoric in the motets of Josquin des Prez.
-Articles on Josquin have appeared in the Journal of the American Musicological Society, Journal of the Royal Musical Association, Early Music, and Early Music History.
-He has also edited two volumes for the New Josquin Edition: Josquin’s Psalm motets (NJE 15) and chansons for six voices (NJE 30).
-The volume of Josquin’s chansons for five voices (NJE 29) is in progress.
+Articles on Josquin have appeared in the Journal of the American Musicological Society, Journal of the Royal Musical Association, Early Music, Early Music History, Journal of the Alamire Foundation, and The Josquin Companion.
+He has also edited three volumes for the New Josquin Edition: Josquin’s Psalm motets (NJE 15) and chansons for five voices (NJE 29) and six voices (NJE 30).

 Chapters have appeared in edited volumes, including The Crannied Wall: Women, Religion, and the Arts in Early Modern Europe (1992), La Musica a Firenze al Tempo di Lorenzo il Magnifico (1993), From Ciconia to Sweelinck (1994), The Organist as Scholar (1994), Hearing the Motet (1997), Giaches de Wert (1999),The Josquin Companion (2000), Musica nei secoli per il Duomo di Firenze (2001), Una città e il suo profeta: Firenze di fronte al Savonarola (2001), Cappelle musicale (2007), Il velo, la penna e la parola (2009), Uno gentile et subtile ingenio (2009), Make a Joyful Noise: Renaissance Art and Music at Florence Cathedral (2014), and The Cambridge History of Fifteenth-Century Music (2015).